jcherven/crux/README.md

 ```
 $ crontab -e
 ```
-When you save that file with a new entry, you have a new cron job that your system will ruthlessly execute on schedule.
+When you save that file with a new entry, you have a new cron job that your system will ruthlessly execute on schedule, until you remove that entry.

 An example of a crontab entry would be a **__cron expression__** followed by **__the command to run__**.
 Here's a weird example:
 ```